nhatcher/nhatcher.github.io/content/post/hugo-and-github.md

 * Make sure you have `git` installed and that you can push and pull from Github.
 * Next thing you need to do is install [Hugo](https://gohugo.io/).
 * Also, please make sure you have a code editor.
 If you don't have a preference install [Visual Studio Code](https://code.visualstudio.com/) from Microsoft, but any other will do.
-* Finally, ans this is the most important part, think about some content.
+* Finally, and this is the most important part, think about some content.
 Something to get you started.
 It can be just a description about yourself and a brief post you want to make.
 You can just email you that content or write it in a word document, it doesn't matter.

+You can now jump to an introduction to Hugo or go and learn about GitHub and GitHub actions.

 An introduction to Hugo, the static site generator
 --------------------------------------------------